Mega Man Star Force (TV series): Geo Stelar and Omega-Xis

-Geo Stelar, known as Subaru Hoshikawa (星河 スバル, Hoshikawa Subaru) in Japan, is the main protagonist of the series.
+Geo Stelar, known as Subaru Hoshikawa (星河 スバル, Hoshikawa Subaru) in Japan, is the main protagonist of the Star Force series.
 A gentle but a bit lonely fifth-grade student, Geo mourns the disappearance of his father that occurred three years prior, and has neglected school as a result.
 After being confronted by his classmates who pester him to return to school, he heads to an observing platform where he discovers the survivor AM-ian Omega-Xis by donning the Visualizer glasses left to him by his father, which allows him to view the EM Wave World.
 Omega-Xis, having stolen the mysterious Andromeda Key from the FM King, claims to have knowledge of the boy's missing parent.
-The two are able to merge becoming Mega Man, Rockman (ロックマン, Rokkuman) in the Japanese version.
+The two are able to merge becoming Star Force Mega Man, Shooting Star Rockman (シューティングスター・ロックマン, Shūtingu Sutā Rokkuman) in the Japanese version.
 Geo uses this newfound power to protect his friends and others from the invading FM-ians.
 Aided by Sonia Strumm and Lyra, they combat such threats as the forces of the FMian king, Cepheus, as well as the minions of Dr. Vega and the Dealers of Mr. King.
 Sonia and Luna have been shown to have feelings for him, though he is seen to be oblivious.
 Like any 10-year-old, however, any mentioning of either not only leaves him confused, but embarrassed as well.
-In Mega Man Star Force 3, he is officially allied with the Satella Police and is registered under Project TC—a registry of those allowed to legally perform Wave Change—as No. 003.
+In third game, he is officially allied with the Satella Police and is registered under Project TC—a registry of those allowed to legally perform Wave Change—as No. 003.
 In the manga, Geo's back-story remains the same.
 However, he is more ambitious about building up the strength to find his father.
 Geo goes after the "Star Force," a power being offered to the winner of the Wave Coliseum, a tournament pitting various radio wave humans against each other in battle.
 Also, as the manga is aimed at a younger audience, Omega-Xis is a lot more comical.

 Omega-Xis, known as Warrock (ウォーロック, Wōrokku) in the Japanese version, is an AM-ian and survivor of the Planet AM's annihilation; unlike FM-ians, AM-ians are able to turn humans into EM waves without fusing with them.
 At first, Omega has no feelings towards the Earth or its people, including Geo, with his only concern being the safety of the Andromeda Key; however, he slowly begins to change and care for Geo and the others.

 Geo and Omega-Xis, in their Mega Man form, appear in Super Smash Bros. for Nintendo 3DS, Super Smash Bros. for Wii U, and Super Smash Bros.
 Ultimate as part of Mega Man's Final Smash called Mega Legends alongside MegaMan.EXE from MegaMan NT Warrior, Mega Man X, Mega Man Volnutt from Mega Man Legends, Proto Man, and Bass.